-Unknown data for certain members

-To prepare this report, GRS has used and relied on participant data supplied by the Fund.
+Unknown data for certain members To prepare this report, GRS has used and relied on participant data supplied by the Fund.
 Although GRS has reviewed the data in accordance with Actuarial Standards of Practice No. 23, GRS has not verified or audited any of the data or information provided.

-In cases where submitted data was missing or incomplete, the following assumptions were applied:

-Legislators Retirement Plan

-Data for active members:

-There were no members reported with zero or invalid salary.
+In cases where submitted data was missing or incomplete, the following assumptions were applied: Legislators Retirement Plan Data for active members: There were no members reported with zero or invalid salary.
 There were no members reported with missing service.
 There were no members reported with missing or invalid gender or birth dates.

-Data for terminated members:

-There were 11 members reported without a benefit.
+Data for terminated members: There were 10 members reported without a benefit.
 If available, we calculated benefits for these members using the reported Average Salary and credited service.
-If Average Salary was also not reported (10 members), we assumed a value of \$30,000.
+If Average Salary was also not reported (9 members), we assumed a value of \$30,000.
 There were no members reported without credited service or a termination date.
 There were no members reported with missing or invalid gender or birth dates.

-Data for members receiving benefits:

-There were no members reported with missing or invalid birth dates, gender, or benefits.

-There were 292 retired members reported:

-- 111 members were reported with the 75% or 100% joint and survivor option.
-These members were valued as indicated by the option elected. - 181 members were reported with a life annuity or the 50% joint and survivor option.
-All of these members were valued as a 50% joint and survivor annuity per MSRS' direction. - There was 1 retiree reported with a bounce back annuity but was not reported with a reasonable reduction factor.
-A factor of 0.80 was assumed for the 100% joint and survivor annuity.

-Of the 292 retired members, 158 members had an invalid or missing survivor gender and 150 members had a missing or invalid survivor date of birth.
+Data for members receiving benefits: There was one member reported with missing gender.
+We assumed female gender.
+There were no members reported with missing or invalid birth dates or benefits.
+There were 292 retired members reported: 111 members were reported with the 75% or 100% joint and survivor option.
+These members were valued as indicated by the option elected.
+180 members were reported with a life annuity and one member was reported with the 50% joint and survivor option.
+All of these members were valued as a 50% joint and survivor annuity per MSRS' direction.
+Of the 292 retired members, 147 members had an invalid or missing survivor gender and 139 members had a missing or invalid survivor date of birth.
 We used the valuation assumptions if the survivor gender or date of birth was missing or invalid.
+There were no retirees reported with a bounce back annuity and an unreasonable reduction factor.
 There were no survivors reported on the data file with an expired benefit.